chipsalliance/verible/verilog/tools/syntax/README.md

 encapsulates a token and is shown with its corresponding byte-offsets in the original text (as `@left-right`).
 Null nodes are not shown.

+When `--export_json` flag is set, concrete syntax tree is printed as JSON object.
+See [Parser tree object](#Parser-tree-object) below for details.

 The exact structure of the SystemVerilog CST is fragile, and should not be considered stable; at any time, node enumerations can be created or removed, and subtree structures can be re-shaped.
 In the above example, `kModuleHeader` is an